 Not a fan of ghosts and ghouls?
 Then look away now, as Whitby was the place where Bram Stoker was inspired to write his chilling novel ‘Dracula’.
-The town now plays host to many Dracula tours, for example those led by Whitby Walks, taking visitors on a haunting walk round the vampire’s old hunting grounds, and there’s even a Dracula museum housing the original cape worn in the original 1958 Hammer Horror film.
+The town now plays host to many Dracula tours, for example those led by Whitby Walks, taking visitors on a haunting walk round the vampire’s old hunting grounds, and finally there’s The Dracula Experience which is a unique tour through the Dracula story.

 Visit the annual Whitby Folk Week in August, when the town is filled with singers, bands, traditional dancers, storytellers and music workshops.
 Or perhaps you’d prefer the Goth Weekend?
 This twice-yearly festival is one of the most popular Gothic events in the world, featuring live bands and fringe events.
 Don’t forget to visit the Elsinore – the pub where the whole event started.
 Alternatively, with a first prize of £1,000 for the single heaviest trout, Whitby Angling Festivals are held all year round.
 Watch expert anglers land some seriously big fish – then celebrate with fish and chips afterwards!